 Apprenticeships offer students an opportunity to learn on the job, building up knowledge and skills, as well as earning money at the same time.
 Each apprentice will work towards a standard or a framework - these will show the apprentice what they will be learning and how they will be assessed.

-Higher Apprenticeships are at Level 4 or above and when completed are equivalent to an HNC, a Foundation Degree or the first year of a degree.
+Higher Apprenticeships are at Level 4 or above and when completed are equivalent to a HNC, a Foundation Degree or the first year of a degree.

-A Degree Apprenticeship is the opportunity to gain a degree or even a masters degree while being employed and trained at the same time.
+A Degree Apprenticeship allows students to gain a degree or even a masters degree while being employed and trained at the same time.
 UCAS has lots of information on apprenticeships including links to finding vacancies.
 You can download their Guide to Apprenticeships.

 HNDs are offered in vocational areas such as: